sleipnir/synapsys/README.md

 # Synapsys 🧠⚡
 A lightweight, fast, and efficient actor system for resource-constrained environments!
+(Working in progress)

 ## Why Synapsys? 🤔
 Unlike heavyweight frameworks like Akka, Synapsys is designed to be lightweight and blazing fast, making it perfect for small devices, embedded systems, and applications that need a minimal footprint. 🚀